malinhauglandh/quiz-application-frontend/README.md

 Our project was made using Java and Spring Boot for backend development, paired with Vue for the frontend.
 The design of the application ensures a seamless experience across both PC and mobile devices.

-Additionally, the project features three pre-created accounts, each populated with sample data to showcase the application's capabilities and facilitate immediate user engagement.
+Additionally, the project features mock data that includes three pre-created accounts, each populated with sample data to showcase the application's capabilities and facilitate immediate user engagement.

 #### User account 1
 - username: user1